Sentry Page Protection

 ACWI Weekly Chart

-Price closed above the 40 week simple moving average (shown in GREEN) and this week closed above support @ 90.37-91.01.
+This past week ACWI gained +0.12%.
+Price closed above the 40 week simple moving average (shown in GREEN) and above support @ 115.88.

 World Equity Market Regional Relative Rotation Graphs